Chengdu Museum

-Chengdu Museum (成都博物馆, aka Chengdu Museum New Hall from 2016) is a large city museum in Chengdu, Sichuan, China.
+Chengdu Museum (成都博物馆) is a public municipal museum in Chengdu, Sichuan, China.

 The museum is located on the west side of Tianfu Square, close to the Jincheng Art Palace, Sichuan Art Museum, Sichuan Provincial Library, and Sichuan Science and Technology Museum.

 History

 On 15 September 1958, the Chengdu Municipal Government, under the direction of the Ministry of Culture to prepare for the formation of a museum, established the Chengdu Topographical Museum Preparatory Committee, located at Daci Temple.
 The deputy mayor, the writer Li Jieren, was the director of the committee.
 The committee eventually led to the opening of Chengdu Museum in 1984, housed at Daci Temple.

 In 2007, the architects Sutherland Hussey Harris, together with Pansolution, based in Beijing, won the first prize in an international competition to design a new city museum for Chengdu.
 The museum building was completed in 2016 with a floor area of 65,000 m^{2} and named Chengdu Museum New Hall.